 1. Nextiva

-Nextiva offers many VoIP services, including business phone services and extensive contact center software.
-It delivers the best Unified Communications as a Service (UCaaS) and CCaaS solutions to manage internal communication while customer-facing teams deliver a delightful customer experience across multiple channels.
+Nextiva offers a range of VoIP services, including business phone services and comprehensive contact center software.
+It delivers the best Unified Communications as a Service (UCaaS) and Contact Center as a Service (CCaaS) solutions to manage internal communication, while customer-facing teams deliver a delightful customer experience across multiple channels.

 Pricing: Nextiva offers custom pricing based on your requirements.
 You pay for the features your business truly needs.
 Talk to an expert and get your quote.